 Long Island Volunteer Coordinator, Kevin Gerard joined our team after meeting us at our booth at The Clearwater Festival, where he’d spent weeks as a volunteer setting up and tearing down the annual concert.
 He calls himself a “chronic volunteer” and since connecting with Sane he has led the development of a nascent grassroots team in Nassau and Suffolk counties.
 He was a key figure in the successful fight against the Port Ambrose LNG project.
 Email: email@example.com

-Senior Advisor and founder, Clare Donohue, is a kitchen and bath designer living a secret life as an activist.
-She grew up in the Catskills and became involved in the anti-fracking movement shortly after learning about plans for drilling near her hometown.
-Two months later, she learned of plans to build the Spectra pipeline and called a meeting of like-minded activists, who soon formed Sane Energy Project.
-Her naturally geeky tendencies are put to good use digging deep into research about pipelines and such.
-She agrees wholeheartedly with Emma Goldman on dancing.
-Email: firstname.lastname@example.org
+Founder, Clare Donohue, grew up in the Catskills and became involved in the anti-fracking movement in 2010, after learning about plans for drilling near her hometown.
+Two months later, she heard about plans to build the Spectra pipeline into Manhattan and called a meeting of like-minded activists, who soon formed Sane Energy Project.
+Clare has returned to running her interior design business and remains a strong supporter of Sane Energy Project.

 Advisor, Elliot Figman, a resident of the neighborhood immediately affected by the Spectra pipeline, was an early supporter of Sane Energy Project and later joined the leadership team.
 As the Executive Director of Poets & Writers, the nation’s largest nonprofit organization serving creative writers, Elliot has brought his experience to bear in helping Sane grow and flourish.
 As a published author, he contributes editorial and writing skills, is our designated tweeter, and sometime performer.